 Barley yellow dwarf virus (BYDV) is one of the most important viral diseases of wheat, oats, barley, and rye in this state.
 Symptoms of BYDV are often overlooked and can be easily confused with nutritional problems.
 Infected plants are normally found in small patches, usually a few feet in diameter.
-Leaves are discolored in shades of yellow, red, or purple, especially from the tip to the base and from the margin to the midrib (Photo 9.1).
+Leaves are discolored in shades of yellow, red, or purple, especially from the tip to the base and from the margin to the midrib (Photo 12-1).
 Plants may also be stunted.
 When infected early in the fall, discoloration and stunting can be severe.
 Infections that occur in the spring generally result in foliar discoloration but less stunting.
-BYDV in oats produces a striking red-purple discoloration (Photo 9.2).
+BYDV in oats produces a striking red-purple discoloration (Photo 12-2).

 The virus is transmitted by aphids that summered over on nearby corn crops or host grasses, such as orchard grass, tall fescue, or ryegrass.
-The English grain aphid is the most important transmitter of BYDV in the fall (see Chapter 8).
+The English grain aphid is the most important transmitter of BYDV in the fall (see Photo 10-1 in chapter 10 of this production guide).
+The bird cherry-oat aphid is the most important transmitter in the spring (Photo 10-2 in chapter 10).